How to Fix a Suspended Google Ads Account

 Prevention is better than cure.
 Keep your Google AdWords account working correctly:

-• Fortify your website against malware with regular backups, firewalls, and malware scanning tools.
+• Fortify your website against malware with regular backups, firewalls, vulnerability management, and server-side malware scanning tools.
 I recommend hiring a technical consultant to show you how to protect your website based on your programming language, CMS, and other aspects.

 • Review Google’s content policies and ensuring you aren’t violating any.
 Clean up your website if you previously purchased links, hired black-hat SEOs, or implemented tactics that go against Google’s guidelines.